Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python program to read a text file and print its content.
 - Write a program to read the first n lines of a text file.

+62. Day 62 (31st August 2024)
+- Write a Python program to read the last n lines of a text file.
+- Write a program to count the number of lines in a text file.